OpenNLPLab/Linear_VideoTransformer/README.md

 sh train_charades_linear.sh
 ```
 ## Citation
-If you use this dataset or code, please consider cite following papers:
+If you use this code, please consider cite:

 ```
 @article{lu2022linear,